omni-compiler/omni-compiler/INSTALL.md

     $ ./configure CC=gcc FC=gfortran   // PGI compiler

  If you want to use Coarray functions
-    $ ./configure --with-gasnet=[GASNet INSTALLATION PATH] --with-gasnet-conduit=[GASNet-Conduit]
+    $ ./configure --with-gasnet=[GASNet INSTALLATION PATH] --with-gasnet-conduit=[GASNet conduit]

-    The "GASNet-Conduit" is a method how GASnet uses an interconnect.
+    The "GASNet conduit" is a method how GASNet uses an interconnect.

-    If you omit "--with-gasnet-conduit=[GASNet-Conduit]",
+    If you omit "--with-gasnet-conduit=[GASNet conduit]",
     the Omni compiler automatically selects an appropriate conduit.

     If you specify "--with-gasnet-conduit=mpi", the execute file can execute on the most clusters.